 Amount of Education Required for Careers Related to Medical Administration/ Assistant

-Some careers associated with medical administrative/executive assistant and medical secretary require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with medical administrative/executive assistant and medical secretary may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to medical administrative/executive assistant and medical secretary have obtained the following education levels.